Hong Kong police issue arrest warrants for eight overseas activists | Law-Order

 ACTIVISTS DEFIANT Several of the accused activists said they would not cease their Hong Kong advocacy work.

 Police told the press conference 260 people had been arrested under the national security law, with 79 of them convicted of offences including subversion and terrorism but admitted that the chances of prosecution were slim if the defendants remained abroad.
-"We are definitely not putting on a political show nor disseminating fear," Li said, adding that chances of prosecution were slim if the defendants remained abroad.
+"We are definitely not putting on a political show nor disseminating fear," Li, the police official, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)